curblr/curblr-spec/examples/complex_examples.md

   }
 }
 ```

+_[In this example, both rules have the same `priorityCategory` but they do not conflict because one of the rules has a userClass.
+However, a user could create a separate priorityCategory (e.g. "restricted parking", "permit parking", or "resident parking") if desired; the categories used in this documentation are just examples and can be modified as desired.]_

 # Time limited parking with permit exemption and multiple no parking periods
 No vehicles may park between 6pm and 8am daily due to overnight parking restrictions, or between 1pm and 3pm on Wednesday for street cleaning.
 Between 8am and 6pm, vehicles without a Zone 5 permit are limited to two hours.